Computer-Engineering-Collection/CE-club-folder-collection/README.md

+If you want to apply to the board then you should make a pull request of a document called BOARD\_APPLICATION.txt where you will have to give a short paragraph regarding what you have done in the club and why you want to join.
+You need to have a minimum of 30 points, which are given from doing projects, to apply for a lower board position.

 Note: Anyone (members/people with access) that purposly decides to mess up/screw with this repo will face consequences.
 GitHub includes logs of whatever yall do.